 The minimum allowable annual operating expense for eligibility is $25,000.
 This excludes any expenses covered through in-kind.

 We accept applications three times annually.
 The first step is to complete our Inquiry Form.
-We will notify you within three weeks if a full application is invited.
+Inquiry Forms have three deadlines each year.
+We will notify you three weeks after the deadline if a full application is invited.

 Applicants may apply for one, two, or three years of support.
 However, please note that newer applicants are unlikely to receive multi-year support.
 We recommend first-time applicants request a one-year grant.